bhrigu123/bhrigu123.github.io/source/_posts/2017-01-17-huffman-coding-python-implementation.markdown

 And that is all for Huffman Coding implementation, with compression and decompression.
 This was fun to code.

+> The above program requires the decompression function to be run using the same object that created the compression file (because the code mapping is stored in its data members).
+We can also make the compression and decompression function run independently, if somehow, during compression we store the mapping info also in the compressed file (in the beginning).
+Then, during decompression, we will first read the mapping info from the file, then use that mapping info to decompress the rest file.

 <button type="button" class="btn btn-default">
 	<a href="https://github.com/bhrigu123/huffman-coding" target="_blank">
 	View on GitHub</a>